poteto/ember-changeset/README.md

 #### `isInvalid`

 Returns a Boolean value of the changeset's (in)validity.
+If a changeset is pending, it will be considered invalid.

 ```js
 get(changeset, 'isInvalid'); // true